Japanese military aircraft designation systems: Long Type and Model Number system

 The first part of the designation was a two-digit type number based on the Japanese year in which the aircraft entered service.
 A minor exception was the year 1940 (2600), for which the type number 100 rather than zero was used.
 This was followed by a description of the aircraft's function.
 If there were two or more aircraft with the same type and function, the latter was enhanced to further differentiate them.
 An example is the Type 2 single-seat fighter (the Nakajima Ki-44) and the Type 2 two-seat fighter (Kawasaki Ki-45).

 Major modifications (such as a different engine) were indicated with a subtype number, officially in kanji but often in Roman numerals.
 Small-scale modifications (such as armament) are indicated with a Japanese Kanji ordinal from the Heavenly stems:- kō (甲), otsu (乙), hei (丙), tei (丁), bo (戊), ki (己), which equate to:- a (first), b (second), c (third), d (fourth), e (fifth), but are NOT direct translations.
 The character "kai"(改) was used if the modifications were large but not enough for a new type number.

 Short designation ("Ki" number)

-The "Ki" airframe designation indicates the project number (written in Arabic numerals), and was assigned in sequence to all projects regardless of manufacturer or type.
+The "Ki" (キ, abbreviation of kitai, "airframe") airframe designation indicates the project number (written in Arabic numerals), and was assigned in sequence to all projects regardless of manufacturer or type.

+In the same way, gliders use the "Ku" (ク) designation, and autogyros the "Ka" (カ).